Attendance

 Attendance to school is the number one priority for achievement.
 Therefore, we reward pupils by using the following:

-• Attendance Cup – weekly tutor groups are ranked with the tutor group with the lowest attendance for that week to be knocked out.
+• Attendance Challenge Cup – weekly tutor groups are ranked with the tutor group with the lowest attendance for that week to be knocked out.
 The winning tutor group at the end of the half term earns breakfast for their tutor set.

 • Treat Friday – the tutor set within each year group are awarded with a treat each Friday.